 Which do you think would be a more long-lived species: one with more intelligence than wisdom, or one with more wisdom than intelligence?
 A heady question indeed, but one that points out that a species can have the intelligence to make things that are unhealthy, but not the wisdom to not make them (or use them).
 Wisdom is also what allows us to value the concept that I mention over and over: optimal future health.
 It’s not difficult to see the wisdom in preventing degenerating disease rather than getting it and then trying to get rid of it.
 So investing in your future health is a wise thing to do.
-And this publication — Fruit-Powered Digest — is a valuable tool in your toolbox that you can use as part of your future-health investment strategy.
+And this publication — Fruit-Powered Magazine — is a valuable tool in your toolbox that you can use as part of your future-health investment strategy.

 2. Making sure your diet provides enough of all the nutrients your body requires for optimal healing and optimal health